-Kate comes to Hollywood Health and Society after working for over twenty years in the entertainment education field.
-After an early career in television and music production/management, Kate joined the Scott Newman Center as Director of Special Projects.
+Kate Folb comes to Hollywood, Health & Society after working for over 20 years in the entertainment education field.
+After an early career in television and music production/management, Kate joined the Scott Newman Center as director of special projects.
 There, she worked with top TV shows and films on issues of alcohol and other substance abuse.
-Later, she spent nearly ten years as Director of the Media Project, a partnership of Advocates for Youth and the Kaiser Family Foundation, which addressed portrayals of adolescent reproductive health in the media.
-In 2001 she lead Nightingale Entertainment, an independent consulting firm working with foundations and national non-profits including the Robert Wood Johnson Foundation and Planned Parenthood Federation of America on entertainment education and celebrity involvement in national media campaigns.
-She now joins Hollywood Health and Society as Program Manager working on health outreach.
-Kate speaks fluent Spanish, holds a bachelor's degree in Spanish from the University of Denver, and a master's degree in education from UCLA.
-Contact her at firstname.lastname@example.org.
+Later, she spent nearly 10 years as director of the Media Project, a partnership of Advocates for Youth and the Kaiser Family Foundation, which addressed portrayals of adolescent reproductive health in the media.

-Russell DeVita is the web editor and writer for Hollywood, Health & Society at the USC Annenberg Norman Lear Center.
-In addition, he oversees all social media outreach for HH&S and designs its communication publications.
-Before joining the Lear Center, he worked as a graphic designer, award-winning magazine art director and journalist, and spent several years as an editor, writer and designer at the Los Angeles Times, where he was part of an editorial team that shared two staff Pulitzer Prizes.
-He holds a BA in journalism from SUNY College at Buffalo, and a BFA from Art Center College of Design.
-Contact him at firstname.lastname@example.org.
+Russell DeVita's role at HH&S includes writing and editing, creating and producing the program's communication content in print and online, video editing and contributing to its social media outreach.
+Before joining The Norman Lear Center, he worked as a graphic designer, award-winning magazine art director and journalist, and spent several years as an editor, writer and designer at the Los Angeles Times, where he was part of an editorial team that shared two staff Pulitzer Prizes.